I enjoy gardening, and I'm always interested in new garden ideas, like miniature bonsai.

 Conifers should not be pruned too severely when they are fully grown, but deciduous trees and shrubs will stand quite hard pruning and produce replacement shoots.
-When one is pruning, the cut is made just above a node (leaf joint), care being taken not to damage the bud which lies between the shoot and the leaf axil.
+When one is pruning, the cut is made just above a node (leaf joint).
+Take care not to damage the bud that lies between the shoot and the leaf axil.
 Equal care must be taken when pinching out shoots during the growing season.

-This pinching is started in the spring when the young shoots are about an inch long, and helps to balance the shape of the tree.
-By removing part of the shoots leaves are also removed, and it is this that helps to dwarf the tree, as the leaves manufacture food from nutrients and water taken up from the soil by the roots.
+This pinching is started in the spring when the young shoots are about an inch long and helps to balance the shape of the tree.
+By removing part of the shoots, leaves are also removed, and it is this that helps to dwarf the tree, as the leaves manufacture food from nutrients and water taken up from the soil by the roots.
 The very tip of the shoot is removed with the fingers, nails, or sharp, pointed scissors, taking care not to crush the remaining stem; in the case of conifers with needles, do not cut through the needles as this can be most ugly.

-When pinching flowering trees and shrubs, remember to pinch early as the resulting growths will carry the flower buds for the next season; e.g. forsythia, apricot, peach, Chaenomeles, etc.
+When pinching flowering trees and shrubs, remember to pinch early as the resulting growths will carry the flower buds for the next season; e.g., forsythia, apricot, peach, Chaenomeles, etc.

 This additional method of inducing dense dwarf growth is only used on the most vigorous deciduous trees; maples respond to it particularly well.
-If the tree is really strong, all the leaves may be removed, leaving a quarter inch of the leaf stalk which will wither and fall off, and the buds in the leaf axils will grow out.
-In this way a false dormant or leafless season is created and two years growth is produced in one.
+If the tree is really strong, all the leaves may be removed, leaving a quarter-inch of the leaf stalk which will wither and fall off, and the buds in the leaf axils will grow out.
+In this way, a false dormant or leafless season is created and two years of growth is produced in one.
 If such drastic treatment is considered too harsh, half the leaves may be removed either by actually halving each leaf or by pinching off alternate leaves.

 It is through the roots that a plant gets both water and plant food in solution.
-The larger the tree the larger the root system it has; hence it follows that if the root system is reduced, the size of the tree may be kept in check because the food and water supply is reduced.
-When a tree is allowed to grow naturally, the root system will usually spread out to approximately the same distance as the branches, hence it would seem reasonable to keep the root system of a bonsai well pruned to correspond to the desired ‘spread’ of the top growth.
+The larger the tree, the larger the root system it has; hence it follows that if the root system is reduced, the size of the tree may be kept in check because the food and water supply is reduced.
+When a tree is allowed to grow naturally, the root system will usually spread out to approximately the same distance as the branches; hence it would seem reasonable to keep the root system of a bonsai well pruned to correspond to the desired "spread" of the top growth.

 Pruning During Dormancy

-Only the most essential winter pruning should be done on spring flowering shrubs, as flower buds are bound to be reduced.
-When possible these plants should be pruned after flowering.
-Peaches, apricots, and cherries sometimes die as a result of winter pruning; so any necessary cutting on this group is best done in the summer.
+Only the most essential winter pruning should be done on spring-flowering shrubs, as flower buds are bound to be reduced.
+When possible, these plants should be pruned after flowering.
+Peaches, apricots, and cherries sometimes die as a result of winter pruning, so any necessary cutting on this group is best done in the summer.